TheClimateCorporation/serializable-fn/README.md

+# Why did we Fork?

+Forked from nathanmarz/serializable-fn in order to set a non-SNAPSHOT version and deploy to Clojars.

+[org.clojars.mlimotte/serializable-fn "0.0.3"]

 # serializable fn

 This library is capable of serializing anonymous functions defined with the replacement serializable.fn/fn macro or functions that are bound to vars somewhere.
 Use serializable.fn/serialize and serializable.fn/deserialize to serialize and deserialize to and from byte arrays.